gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 find xargs egrep grep fgrep sed tar"

 # Checks 87 commands, and make sure is enabled (=y).
-# Add " | wc -l" after "done" to checks total of commands.
+# Add " | wc -l" at the right of "done" to checks total of commands.
 for X in ${CFFGPT}; do
     grep -v '#' .config | grep -i "_${X}=" || echo "* $X not CONFIGURED"
 done